tinyamasisurum0/quizdunyasi/README.md

    ```

 5. **Database Initialization**: After deployment, visit the admin page (`/admin`) and click "Initialize Database" to create the necessary tables.

+6. **Dynamic API Routes**: If you're seeing errors about dynamic server usage, make sure all your API routes have `export const dynamic = 'force-dynamic'` at the top of the file.

+7. **Client Components with useSearchParams**: If you're using `useSearchParams` in client components, make sure they're wrapped in a Suspense boundary.

 ## Admin Interface